LuisGC/blog/content/blog/2019/08/tolkien-2019.md

 **Masquerade**

+The Masquerade itself was nice, with some great costumes and/or performances and the rest more or less fine.
+I have to say that the best part of the evening was during the interlude, when some organizers presented several performances.
+There were three of them, two portraying the Professor and another one about Sauron motivating his troops, that were hilarious.
+The parody of the BBC radio show [Just a Minute](https://en.wikipedia.org/wiki/Just_a_Minute) was fine but maybe too long, but I understand that the format was perfect to allow waiting more or less time until the judges agreed the winners of the contest.

+The result of the Masquerade contest is the least important thing, but I did not like that they gave prize to practically all but 2-3 participants.
+I don't think it would have been very difficult to give 2-3 more prizes and a weird situation (at least for me) would have been avoided.

 **Geopolitics in Tolkien’s Works**, by **Lamont Colucci** ([@LamontColucci](https://twitter.com/LamontColucci))

 **Gandalf for President: the Politics of Tolkien**, by **Shaun Gunner** ([@ShaunGunner](https://twitter.com/ShaunGunner))